Our Services

 Consistency is key.
 Keep a simple log of:

-If you notice worsening numbness, new wounds or other concerning developments, seek medical advice promptly.
-Taking a free Diabetic Neuropathy symptom assessment can help you understand your symptoms better and determine whether it's time to consult your healthcare provider.
+If you notice worsening numbness, new wounds or other concerning developments, it's important to track these changes carefully.
+Consider using a free AI symptom checker to help identify patterns in your symptoms and decide whether it's time to reach out to your healthcare provider for guidance.

 Swimming is generally safe, but certain situations require prompt medical attention: